bhanu87777/Data-Structure-in-C/README.md

 Following are the content of my Projects:

-1. Stack: Implementation using Array and Linked List <br>
-Definition: A stack is a linear data structure that follows the Last In, First Out (LIFO) principle.
+1. Stack: A stack is a linear data structure that follows the Last In, First Out (LIFO) principle.
 The last element added to the stack is the first one to be removed. <br>
+Implementation using Array and Linked List <br>

 Operations:
 Push(): Add an element to the top of the stack. <br>
 Pop(): Remove the top element from the stack. <br>